 If we do not act, we are looking at a complete change to the face of the Adirondacks with resulting impacts to environment and economy that would come from such wide-spread habitat destruction and change.
 The time to act was yesterday, but if we act now, there is still hope to save hemlock stands in the Adirondack Park.

-The Backcountry Forest Monitors Project September 9 Workshop is Hosted by the Foothills Chapter of the Adirondack Mountain Club.
-Co-hosted by Cornell University’s Department of Natural Resources and NYS Hemlock Initiative, NYS Natural Heritage Program (iMapInvasives), NYS Department of Conservation’s Bureau of Invasive Species and Ecosystem Health, Office of Parks, Recreation, and Historic Preservation, Lake George Land Conservancy, Adirondack Park Invasive Plant Program (APIPP), Lake Champlain Basin Program (LCBP)
+Backcountry Forest Monitors Workshops are co-hosted by the Foothills Chapter of the Adirondack Mountain Club, Cornell University’s Department of Natural Resources and NYS Hemlock Initiative, NYS Natural Heritage Program (iMapInvasives), NYS Department of Conservation’s Bureau of Invasive Species and Ecosystem Health, Office of Parks, Recreation, and Historic Preservation, Lake George Land Conservancy, Adirondack Park Invasive Plant Program (APIPP), and the Lake Champlain Basin Program (LCBP).